 Carbon Neutral and Carbon Negative Materials and Working Practices

-Rupert Bunny Visual Arts Fellowship 2020 – Research Project and Audio-Visual Art Installation
+Rupert Bunny Visual Arts Fellowship 2020 – Research Project and Artwork

-The research phase of our fellowship has involved developing compostable bioplastics that contain high carbon organic waste materials.
-We are processing and sealing this organic matter in compostable bioplastic and making sculptural forms from the bioplastics.
-These forms will surround addressable LED lights and this creative work will ultimately become an immersive audio-visual light installation.
-All of the compostable materials will be buried at the end of the installation in order to contain and stabilise the carbon over time.
+The research phase of our fellowship has involved developing compostable biopolymers that contain high-carbon organic waste materials.
+We are processing and sealing this organic matter in compostable biopolymers and making sculptural forms from the biopolymers.
+All of the compostable materials will be composted and buried at the end of the project in order to contain and stabilise the carbon over time.

 The outcome of our fellowship research will be exhibited in 2020-21.
-Following the conclusion of our fellowship, we will conduct further research in order to better measure and maximise ways that our buried bioplastic can be stabilised and contained over time.
+Following the conclusion of our fellowship, we will conduct further research in order to better measure and maximise ways that our composted and buried biopolymers can be stabilised so that it can contain the carbon over the longest possible time.